gm0202/hr-workflow-designer/README.md

 This is a **prototype workflow designer** built with React and React Flow that lets you:
 - 🎨 Create visual workflows by dragging nodes onto a canvas
+- 🔗 Connect nodes with arrows to define the execution flow
-- ⚙️ Configure each step (tasks, approvals, automations)
+- ⚙️ Configure each step (tasks with subtasks, approvals, automations)
+- 🎯 Set priorities and track progress
-- 🧪 Test your workflow before deploying it
+- 🧪 Test your workflow - execution follows arrow connections
 - 📊 See execution previews and progress

 ---